Cellular Boosters for Mobile Data Performance

 Cellular boosters are designed to only work with cellular frequencies, and can not help with getting a better Wi-Fi signal.
 If you're looking to get a better connection to your campground or marina's Wi-Fi network, you'll need different gear (See Getting a Better Wi-Fi Signal).

-The confusing part is that many cellular devices can create their own Wi-Fi network that you connect to, such as the personal hotspot off your smartphone, or connecting to your Jetpack.
+The confusing part is that many cellular devices can create their own Wi-Fi network that you connect to, such as the personal hotspot off your smartphone, or connecting to your mobile hotspot device.
 So when you enhance your cellular signal your entire internet experience may improve.
 But you're not actually improving the Wi-Fi signal itself with a cellular booster, just the cellular connection that your Wi-Fi network is distributing.

 Confusing sometimes, we know.